jonlevi/enFoldX/docs/TUTORIAL.md

 ```
 python ./scripts/prepare_fold_input.py -s examples/MEL_data/MEL_enfoldx_input.csv -o examples/af3_fold_inputs --chain-id-map examples/af3_msa_inputs/chain_ids_to_sequences.txt --MSA-output-dir examples/af3_msa_outputs
 ```
-You can see what a successful run looks like by looking at the output for the tutorial in `examples/af3_fold_inputs` (although these JSON files are very large and can be difficult to view using regular IDEs or the github file browser).
+You can see what a successful run looks like by looking at the output for in `examples/af3_fold_inputs` or our tutorial data in `enfoldx_tutorial_data/af3_fold_inputs`.

 #### Pipeline Step 4: Run AlphaFold3 Folding on Input Sequences
 You will run the AlphaFold3 container on `--norun_data_pipeline` mode once per TCR-pMHC input JSON that was created.
 This requires a GPU to run, see the AlphaFold3 documentation for more details.
 It is beneficial to run this in parallel.
 An example for what this might look like using [slurm](https://slurm.schedmd.com/documentation.html) can be found for the tutorial data in `slurm_af3_fold_example.sh`.
 There will be one directory per row in the original sequences CSV file.
 Each directory will contain 5 X Nseeds subdirectories for each prediction, and will contain the 3D structure .cif file as well as the confidence metadata JSONs.
 The output will also contain a ranking scores CSV file that ranks the outputs structures, and also a copy of the results for the "best" ranked structure is saved at the top level.
 You can invoke the script by running ``` sbatch ./examples/slurm_af3_fold_example.sh ```.

-You can see what a successful run looks like by looking at the output for the example above in `examples/af3_fold_outputs`.
-For more information on the output of AlphaFold3, see [their docs](https://github.com/google-deepmind/alphafold3/blob/main/docs/output.md).
+You can see what a successful run looks like by looking at the output for the example above in `examples/af3_fold_outputs` or in our tutorial data in `enfoldx_tutorial_data/af3_fold_outputs` For more information on the output of AlphaFold3, see [their docs](https://github.com/google-deepmind/alphafold3/blob/main/docs/output.md).

 ## Extract features from AlphaFold3 results